 After I had been a Christian for over a year, I began thinking about marriage.
 "God," I prayed, "if You want me to be married, You will have to bring a woman into my life who loves You as much as I do!

 Some months later, Robin began attending my church and the Lord revealed to me that she would become my life partner.
 We became friends and were eventually married on May 25, 1986.
 Today we have a very fulfilling marriage, and enjoy being parents to three children (Robin had one daughter when we married).

 Some may wonder how much my children know about my past.
 The two youngest (8 and 6) do not know about my sexual past yet; they are too young to know details about sexuality.
 I told our oldest daughter when she was ten.
 My children understand that I was in deep sin before I gave my life over to the Lord and that Jesus Christ has delivered me.
 They also understand that their daddy helps others be comforted with the same comfort that I have received from the Lord (2 Cor.
 1:4).

 Marriage has brought me a deeper understanding of what it means to be a man.
 And marriage has revealed how selfish I really was, and how much I need to die to myself every day and love my wife like Christ loves the Church (Eph.
 5:25).
 From my own experience, I know that deliverance from homosexuality comes only through a new lifestyle of absolute surrender and complete dependence upon the Lord Jesus Christ.
 God’s blessings never cease when we are open to Him, walking in obedience to His will.

-Stephen Black is an ordained minister and works as the executive director at First Stone Ministries, a Restored Hope Network Ministry in Oklahoma City.
+Stephen Black is an ordained minister and was formerly an Executive Director of First Stone Ministries, a Restored Hope Network Ministry in Oklahoma City.
 Copyright © 1996 Stephen Black.
 Used by permission.